Table of Contents

 - Brain.fm

-- What It Does: AI is used to create music that enhances focus, relaxation, or sleep based on your brain activity.
+- What It Does: AI creates music to enhance focus, relaxation, or sleep based on your brain activity.

 - Key Features: Personalized audio tracks and session timers.

-- Best For: Creatives or students needing focus during deep work.
+- Best For: Creatives or students who need focus during deep work.

 - Example Use: Playing focus-enhancing music during a coding session.